jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 Though the main technique explored in this lab is `T1081.004`, there is a slight crossover with `T1132.001`.
 This is because domain queries made over the DNS protocol can fail if any obscure characters exist, therefore all exfiltrated data from the infected machine is encoded with base64 first.
 This isn't a direct demonstration of the technique itself, but rather a necessary caveat of my chosen extraction method.
 In this case, the infected machine refers to the system hosting malware, which extracts system information and exfiltrates it to a malicious DNS server.

 # Configuration
 For this configuration I am using Ubuntu Server 24.04.2 LTS for the C2 server and gateway, and Arch Linux for the infected machine.
 You don't need to use Arch for your infected machine, you can use whatever Linux distribution you're comfortable with.
-I recommend Ubuntu Server for the C2 machine because it offers easy-to-install DNS software from the package repository, and is very beginner friendly.
+I recommend Ubuntu Server for the C2 server because it offers easy-to-install DNS software from the package repository, and is very beginner friendly.

 During this configuration I will expect you to have some experience working with Virtual Machines (VMs).
 This is important because I will not be going into specifics of how to configure the VM.
 You will be responsible for managing your own virtual hardware and resource allocation.